thomasnield/katacoda-scenarios/oreilly-sql-01-retrieve-data/expressions.md

 The `SELECT` operation can do a lot more than simply retrieve data.
 We can also transform data in useful ways before the results are returned.
-Note this does not modify the table, but rather tansforms the results with calculations before being sent back.
+Note this does not modify the table, but rather tansforms the results before they come back.

 For example, I can calculate a `TAXED_PRICE` field on-the-fly simply by expressing `PRICE * 1.07` as a selected field.
 I give it a name `TAXED_PRICE` using the `AS` keyword.

-We achieve this below.
-Note that the SQL is multiple lines, which can be tedious to write on the shell.
-So let's copy it to the editor above in a text file called `my_query.sql`.

 <pre class="file" data-filename="my_query.sql" data-target="replace">
 SELECT PRODUCT_ID,